-Examination content refers to CPA Examination questions – multiple-choice, written communication and task based simulations* – reflecting the subject matter eligible to be tested.
+Examination content refers to CPA Examination questions – multiple-choice, written communication and task-based simulations* – reflecting the subject matter eligible to be tested.
 According to the Board of Examiners (BOE) policy, Content and Skill Specification Outlines (CSOs/SSOs) document the content that is covered in all four sections of the Examination.

-Download: CSOs/SSOs Effective January 1, 2014
+Download: CSOs/SSOs Effective January 1, 2016

-CSO Update Effective January 1, 2015
+CSO Update Effective January 1, 2017

-On October 3, 2013, the AICPA Board of Examiners (BOE) approved changes to the CPA Exam Content Specification Outline (CSO) that will be effective on January 1, 2015.
+On May 28, 2015, the AICPA Board of Examiners (BOE) approved changes to the CPA Exam Content Specification Outline (CSO) that will be effective on January 1, 2017.